Things to know about the best treatment for tendonitis

-- An orthotic device that is placed inside the shoe and can change the support and angle of the foot, accordingly.
+- An orthotic device that is placed inside the shoe can change the support and angle of the foot, accordingly.

 - Ultrasound or whirlpool treatment for tendon relaxation, blood circulation improvement, and better healing process.

-- Physical therapy that includes some easy stretching exercises to tone up the muscles of joints and increase strength that you must follow for several times a day.
+- Physical therapy includes some easy stretching exercises to tone up the muscles of joints and increase strength that you must follow for several times a day.

 How can I prevent tendinitis?